What is the influence of the Full Moon?

 Full Moon and childbirth

-Does the full Moon promote childbirth?
+Does the full Moon favour childbirth?

-How many full moons to give birth?
+How many full moons does it take to give birth?

 Full Moon and sleep